Maintaining public rights of way

 In most cases, this will be a civil matter.
 Trespass on certain land such as around railways, airports, ports and military land may be a criminal matter.

 Litter and fly-tipping

-The District Council are responsible for clearing litter on rights of way.
+The Council is responsible for clearing litter on rights of way.
 Please report this via your local area website.

 If a path is completely blocked by fly-tipping, then we also have a duty to act.
 (Environmental Protection act 1990 section 86 & 89).

 Last updated: 19 April 2021